 The number of customers is sparse at the stores that are still open.
 People want to avoid the risk of being forced into quarantine facilities through close contact with infected people.

 A barber shop owner noted that all residents are obliged to use mobile phone monitoring software, saying, “Our north malls and offices are closed.
 If residents visit there, they will be in close contact with the app.
-Everyone is really anxious about the current spread of the infection. “
+Everyone is really anxious regarding the current spread of the infection. “

 State media reported that Prime Minister Li Keqiang promised to help “as many” managers as possible, especially for small and medium-sized enterprises, in a conference call with government officials on the 7th.